-This document provides troubleshooting methods for HTTPS access exceptions after the website is connected to WAF (HTTP access is normal).
-The symptoms include failure to open the page, system prompts that the certificate cannot be trusted, failure to call some ports, and access errors for certain machine types, operation systems, and Apps.
+This topic provides troubleshooting methods for HTTPS access exceptions after the website is connected to WAF (HTTP access is normal).
+The symptoms include failure to open the page, the system prompts that the certificate cannot be trusted, failure to call some ports, and access errors for certain machine types, operation systems, and Apps.

 If the certificate chain is incomplete, the page may prompt that the certificate cannot be trusted, and some Android mobile phones, operation systems, or Apps may encounter access errors or exceptions (the access may be normal in some environments).

 If only some specified clients or applications cannot normally access the HTTPS service, the system prompts “SSL handshake failed/error”, or “the certificate cannot be trusted”, it may be because the client does not support SNI.
 These clients or applications may be old Android devices, calling programs (especially programs using SSL protocol) developed with an older version of JAVA, IE browser running on a Windows XP, some old version mobile phones, and some third-party payment callback interfaces.

 Currently, most browsers, applications, and WeChat and Alipay callback interfaces support SNI.
 It may be the SNI compatibility problem if the access returns to normal when you resolve the domain name to the origin, and you encounter exceptions if you resolve the domain name to the WAF.
 You can upgrade the client, or directly resolve the callback interface to the origin.

 For more information, see HTTPS access exceptions arising from SNI compatibility (Certificate not trusted).